 Another must-see, is the exceptional shipyard in Mandvi which really is the main attraction.
-There is no doubt that you will be fascinated by what you will encounter; huge, hand-made, ocean bound Indian hardwood ships just like those of old, that traversed the Arabian Sea loaded with horses, Hajj pilgrims and spices.
+You will be fascinated by what you will encounter; huge, hand-made, ocean bound Indian hardwood ships just like those of old, that traversed the Arabian Sea loaded with horses, Hajj pilgrims and spices.
 You will think about how these ships once transported early East India Company adventurers, Dutch and Portuguese immigrants.

 We travel to Dholavira today, early in the morning (225 Km)

-Beyond the thousands of acres of dry and barren land which seems never-ending, there is a wealth of history to be uncovered.
+Beyond the thousands of acres of dry and barren land which seem never-ending, there is a wealth of history to be uncovered.
 Stories about the rise and fall of civilizations will be unearthed and you will be part of a thrilling adventure both here and at Lothal.
-Prepare yourself for a five hour journey, with basic accommodation to Dholavira.
+Prepare yourself for a five-hour journey.
 It will be well worth it!

 After breakfast, we will journey 320 km on to Gondal.
 It will take some 6 hours as we stop for lunch and take a few pictures of the scenery around us.
 In the late 19th and early 20th century Sir Bhagwatsinhiji, the famous visionary leader was instrumental in implementing social changes, developing and planning the town of Gondal and his initiatives made Saurashtra the model state that it is.

 Transfer to the Heritage Hotel Orchard Palace upon arrival!